-Learners learn about Learners should be able to Reception CLC1.
-Follow classroom interactions including pair and group work, presentations and detailed instructions CLC2.
-Explore a range of authentic aural, written and digital texts in a variety of genres and formats for pleasure, research or comparison CLC3.
-Identify and gather specific information from a range of aural, written and digital texts for a particular purpose CLC4.
-Understand a wide lexical range at the level of individual words and expressions, as well as idioms and collocations in context CLC5.
-Identify factual information, the main line of argument, different viewpoints and conclusions in a range of aural, written and digital texts CLC6.
-Understand the main points of aural, written and digital texts such as news bulletins, advertisements, announcements, narratives and other interactions expressed in formal language
+Learners should be able to CLC1.
+Follow classroom interactions including pair and group work, very simple presentations on familiar topics and basic instructions CLC2.
+Explore a range of short, simple authentic aural, written and digital texts in a variety of genres and formats, for example advertisements, announcements, narratives CLC3.
+Identify and gather specific information from a range of short, simple aural, written and digital texts in everyday language for a particular purpose, especially if there is visual support CLC4.
+Understand a lexical range comprised of individual words and simple expressions CLC5.
+Identify simple information consisting of everyday language in a range of aural, written and digital texts, especially if there is visual support CLC6.
+Understand short and simple descriptions of places, events, personal experiences, feelings and perspectives, expressed in very simple everyday language.